kailash-manasarovar/statement/docs/timeline/2024/november.md

 - If I drink one glass of wine, however, I have immediate frothy urine.
 - Update on 2nd December, the froth in my urine has now disappeared even when drinking wine.

-### Drugs test
+### Drugs test results

-- My drugs test over the last 12 months comes back completely negative.
+- My drugs test comes back from AlphaBiolabs completely negative.
-- I can't believe it.
+- I can't believe it!
+- I phone them up and tell them it's impossible, I've been drugged out of my mind daily over this year, and in some cases - such as [Christmas in Madrid and Avila](../2023/december.md#christmas) this was extreme drugging with euphoric substances and hallucinogens.
+- There is no way, I explain, that the sample could be negative.
+- Probably they don't test for the brain-damaging herbs, or pesticides and brake-fluid, but the mind-altering substances, hallucinogens, mushrooms, extasy, speed etc should have come up.
+- The woman on the phone says, *you were being spiked*.
+I say yes.
-- I ask the test center for the second sample so I can get another lab to retest.
+- I ask her to give me the second hair sample so I can get another lab to retest.
-- They don't have it.
+- She checks and says they don't have it.
+- I ask her where it is?
+- She says they must have thrown it away.
+- I ask why.
+- She has no reason for it.
-- I take a huge sample of hair immediately and keep it safe.
+- After the call, I take another huge sample of my hair and keep it safe.
+- If we find it is unavailable, then we have proof of collusion at 31.

+#### Losing all my correspondence from the drugs laboratory

+- When I arrive back in the UK in January 2026, criminals access my `katharinejchardwood@gmail.com` account and make it inaccessible to me.
+- I had been accessing it easily for months.
+- I have back up emails, fingerprint on my laptop, all sorts of ways to access it.
+- Whenever I try to access it, all these options are unavailable.
+- This must be malicious Google admin activity.
+- Moreover, I had backed up and saved everything from this account to google drives and disk as well.
+- All the Google drive back ups are missing.
+- I still have enough data on my hard drives to annoy everyone, however.
+- But who would want the drug-tests records deleted, I wonder?
+- Could it be the Metropolitan police service; protecting pedophile pornographers in Spain and rape-gangs in North London?
+- Is the drug test service totally managed by North London criminal gangs?
+- Are Google porn-addict employees worried about the evidence of tampered Google search results for this account?

 ### An inexplicably bad haircut